Artificial Intelligence course structure

 • Understand the important theoretical concepts and algorithms in modern machine learning

-• Recognise state-of-the-art applications of machine learning
+• Understand state-of-the-art applications of machine learning and open research questions

 • Appraise the suitability of various machine learning methods for a given application